iv-org/documentation/Always-use-"local"-to-proxy-video-through-the-server-without-creating-an-account.md

 [Chrome and Chromium](https://chrome.google.com/webstore/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag)
 [Others](https://violentmonkey.github.io/get-it/)

 Than add the following script in ViolentMonkey.
-It will always add `&local=true` to the end of the video url.
+It will always add `&local=true` to the end of the video URL.

 ```
 // ==UserScript==